CuteWaterBeary/AvatarModifyTools/Assets/HhotateA/MeshModifyTool/Readme.md

   Move the clicked vertex from the blue point to the red point.

  - Width : The range of influence of the edit from the clicked point.
- - Strengh : Smoothness of the transformation within the range (1≥smooth, 1≤uniform)
+ - Strengh : Smoothness of the transformation within the range (1 ≥ smooth, 1 ≤ uniform)

 - Mirror(x,y,z) : Editing is performed symmetrically along the x(y,z) axis.